Ensure you don’t miss our annual Poetry Competition deadline! Young people in the UK have until 19th December 2021 to submit their poems.

 The competition is open to anyone in the UK aged 11 to 18 at the time of entering.
-The closing date for entries for this year’s competition is 1 December 2019.
-Winners will be announced on or around GMD 2020.
+Winners will be announced on or around GMD 2022.

 All winners will be awarded a certificate of achievement.

-The school prize for 2019 was a screening of the documentary ‘Forgotten Genocide’ with a Question and Answer session with the film’s director and writer, Assed Baig.
-Baig is a reporter with TRT World and formerly worked with Channel 4 News and Anadalou Agency.
+The winners of the 2021 school prize is a screening of the IHRC documentary ‘Forgotten Genocide’ with a Question and Answer session with the film’s producer.

 Each year a panel comprising poets, artists, community figures and an IHRC officer judge the poems.
-Previous judges have included poets Narjis Khan, Sanasiino, Zainab Ali, Suhaiymah Manzoor-Khan and Ibrahim Sincere and community figures like Bruce Kent.
+Previous judges have included poets Narjis Khan, Sanasiino, Zainab Ali, Suhaiymah Manzoor-Khan, Mizan the Poet and Ibrahim Sincere and community figures like Bruce Kent.
 Each year’s judging panel will be announced after the judging has taken place.

-A compilation of winning entries is being compiled for publication summer 2019.
+A compilation of winning entries is available to buy and download as a PDF here or in hard copy here.
+A substantial schools discount is available for bulk orders.
 All profits from sales will be donated to the IHRCT Rohingya Fund.